 Humantay Lake Trek 1 Day

 Humantay Lake Trek is one of Peru’s most scenic 1 day treks!
-We drive through the local indigenous villages of Iscuchaca and Limatambo, where you can see indigenous Quechua people wearing traditional dress, and protecting their traditions in their still of living.
+We drive through the local indigenous villages of Iscuchaca and Limatambo.
+Where you get to see indigenous Quechua people wearing their traditional attire and protecting their traditions and culture through their way of life.
 Finally you arrive at the trailhead.
 Take your time hiking up to the lake, enjoying stunning views of the Andes.
 The incredibly turquoise lake is situated at the base of the majestic glacier covered Salkantay Mountain Range.
 The views are absolutely breathtaking!

 DAY 1 – CUSCO – HUMANATAY LAKE – CUSCO